 Pumping up the ArrowStream to an indicated 10psi measured by the 1.7-litre barrel pump’s built-in manometer took less than 90 seconds for the floor and a minute for each side.
 The pressures may be high but there’s much less volume here than a tubed IK.
 The pump comes with a nifty red cap which you easily unscrew to switch to downward-action-only to help attain higher pressures.
 I actually managed those times on double action all the way to 10psi.
 It’s manageable, but others will welcome the lighter pumping option as pumping effort increases.
 Checking against my accurate Bravo hand manometer, the 10psi figure on the dial was spot on.
 Good to know.

 One good thing about the 64cm tall pump is that, I at least, stoop less compared to my 45cm Bravo.
 That makes pumping a whole lot more comfortable, though conversely shorter pumpers may find the height awkward.
-As mentioned here, a barrel pump suited to high D-S pressures needs to be relatively tall but slim.
+As mentioned here, a barrel pump suited to higher D-S pressures needs to be relatively tall but slim.

 The raft valve nozzle on the end of the hose had the bridge inside to press open the inflation valve once clamped on, so as to ease the pumping effort.
 This also enables sucking the boat down to maximum compactness.
 I’ve only just realised these nozzle bridges are the key to compact suction packing, as long as you have push-push valves.
 After shrink-packing, as you quickly remove the nozzle the valve closes and virtually no air in sucked back in.